-Direct remuneration paid to the Company's directors and key management personnel during the years ended December 31, 2023 and 2022 are as follows:
+Direct remuneration paid to the Company's directors and key management personnel during the years ended December 31, 2024 and 2023 are as follows:

-2023 2022 Salaries and benefits (a) \$ 435,003 \$ 418,341 Share-based compensation \$ 12,385 \$ 102,576 Exploration expenditure - drilling (b) \$ 910,962 \$
+2024 2023 Salaries and benefits (a) \$ 444,133 \$ 435,003 Share-based compensation \$ 284,288 \$ 12,138 Exploration expenditure - drilling (b) \$ - \$ 910,962

 - a) Salaries and benefits are capitalized to exploration and evaluation assets or expensed to personnel costs.
-As of December 31, 2023, included in the accounts payable and accrued liabilities balance on the consolidated statement of financial position was C\$6,047 (December 31, 2022 C\$9,269) due to the Company's key management personnel. - b) The Company used the services of Diamondback Drilling LLC, a company that is partially owned by the Company's Chief Executive Officer and Chief Financial Officer.
-Diamondback Drilling LLC is a drill services company which provided drilling services on the Selena Project in fiscal 2023.
-The Company incurred \$910,962 of drilling costs during the year ended December 31, 2023 (2022 \$nil) which were capitalized to exploration and evaluation assets.
-As at December 31, 2023, included in the accounts payable and accrued liabilities balance on the consolidated statement of financial position was nil (December 31, 2022 Nil) due to Diamondback Drilling LLC.
+As of December 31, 2024, included in the accounts payable and accrued liabilities balance on the consolidated statement of financial position was C\$6,281 (December 31, 2023 C\$6,047) due to the Company's key management personnel. - b) During the 2023 fiscal year, the Company used the services of Diamondback Drilling LLC, a company that is partially owned by the Company's Chief Executive Officer and Chief Financial Officer.
+Diamondback Drilling LLC is a drill services company which provided drilling services on the Selena Project in 2023.
+The Company incurred \$910,962 of drilling costs during the year ended December 31, 2023 which was capitalized to exploration and evaluation assets.
+As at December 31, 2024, included in the accounts payable and accrued liabilities balance on the consolidated statement of financial position was nil (December 31, 2023 Nil) due to Diamondback Drilling LLC.